ArtifexSoftware/MuPDF.NET/docs/api/utils.rst

 ==================================== ==============================================================
 **Function**                         **Short Description**
 ==================================== ==============================================================
-:meth:`ConversionHeader`             return header string for *get_text* methods :meth:`sRGB2rgb`                     Convenience function returning a color (red, green, blue) for a given *sRGB* color integer
+:meth:`ConversionHeader`             Return header string for *get_text* methods :meth:`sRGB2rgb`                     Convenience function returning a color (red, green, blue) for a given *sRGB* color integer
-:meth:`ConversionTrailer`            return trailer string for *get_text* methods :meth:`EMPTY_IRECT`                  return the (standard) empty / invalid rectangle :meth:`EMPTY_QUAD`                   return the (standard) empty / invalid quad :meth:`EMPTY_RECT`                   return the (standard) empty / invalid rectangle :meth:`INFINITE_IRECT`               return the (only existing) infinite rectangle :meth:`INFINITE_QUAD`                return the (only existing) infinite quad :meth:`INFINITE_RECT`                return the (only existing) infinite rectangle :meth:`GetPdfNow`                    return the current timestamp in PDF format :meth:`GetPdfString`                 return PDF-compatible string :meth:`GetTextLength`                return string length for a given font & :data:`fontsize` :meth:`GlyphName2Unicode`            return unicode from a glyph name :meth:`GetImageProfile`              return a dictionary of basic image properties :meth:`INFINITE_RECT`                return the (only existing) infinite rectangle :meth:`PaperRect`                    return rectangle for a known paper format :meth:`PaperSize`                    return width, height for a known paper format :meth:`PaperSizes`                   dictionary of pre-defined paper formats :meth:`PlanishLine`                  matrix to map a line to the x-axis :meth:`RecoverCharQuad`              compute the quad of a char ("rawdict") :meth:`RecoverLineQuad`              compute the quad of a subset of line spans :meth:`RecoverQuad`                  compute the quad of a span ("dict", "rawdict") :meth:`RecoverSpanQuad`              compute the quad of a subset of span characters :meth:`Unicode2GlyphName`            return glyph name from a unicode :meth:`MakeAnnotDA`                  Passing color, fontname, fontsize into the annot :meth:`AddAnnotId`                   Add a unique /NM key to an annotation or widget :meth:`AddOcObject`                  Add OC object reference to a dictionary
+:meth:`ConversionTrailer`            Return trailer string for *get_text* methods :meth:`EMPTY_IRECT`                  Return the (standard) empty / invalid rectangle :meth:`EMPTY_QUAD`                   Return the (standard) empty / invalid quad :meth:`EMPTY_RECT`                   Return the (standard) empty / invalid rectangle :meth:`INFINITE_IRECT`               Return the (only existing) infinite rectangle :meth:`INFINITE_QUAD`                Return the (only existing) infinite quad :meth:`INFINITE_RECT`                Return the (only existing) infinite rectangle :meth:`GetPdfNow`                    Return the current timestamp in PDF format :meth:`GetPdfString`                 Return PDF-compatible string :meth:`GetTextLength`                Return string length for a given font & :data:`fontsize` :meth:`GlyphName2Unicode`            Return unicode from a glyph name :meth:`GetImageProfile`              Return a dictionary of basic image properties :meth:`INFINITE_RECT`                Return the (only existing) infinite rectangle :meth:`PaperRect`                    Return rectangle for a known paper format :meth:`PaperSize`                    Return width, height for a known paper format :meth:`PaperSizes`                   Dictionary of pre-defined paper formats :meth:`PlanishLine`                  Matrix to map a line to the x-axis :meth:`RecoverCharQuad`              Compute the quad of a char ("rawdict") :meth:`RecoverLineQuad`              Compute the quad of a subset of line spans :meth:`RecoverQuad`                  Compute the quad of a span ("dict", "rawdict") :meth:`RecoverSpanQuad`              Compute the quad of a subset of span characters :meth:`Unicode2GlyphName`            Return glyph name from a unicode :meth:`MakeAnnotDA`                  Passing color, fontname, fontsize into the annot :meth:`AddAnnotId`                   Add a unique /NM key to an annotation or widget :meth:`AddOcObject`                  Add OC object reference to a dictionary